 Signs Of Low Mood And Its Impact On Your Well-Being

-Severe low mood, clinical low mood, major low mood, or perinatal low mood is a mental health disorder and a part of the anxiety disorders spectrum characterized by persistent sadness and apathy.
+Severe low mood, clinical low mood, major low mood, or perinatal low mood is a depressive disorder and a part of the anxiety disorders spectrum characterized by persistent sadness and apathy.
 It is also called a major depressive disorder or clinical low mood and can cause severe psychosis symptoms that interfere with a person’s ability to function at work and in social situations.
 Low mood leads to mood disorders, risk factors, premenstrual dysphoric disorder, seasonal affective disorder, bipolar disorder, disruptive mood dysregulation disorder, and further persistent low mood disorder.
-It is usually advised to seek the help of a mental health professional for talk therapy, cognitive behavioral therapy CBT or electroconvulsive therapy.
+It is usually advised to seek the help of a mental health professional for talk therapy, cognitive behavioral therapy CBT or electroconvulsive treatment.

 In Electroconvulsive therapy, electric currents are passed through your brain chemistry to help your neurotransmitters work better.
 Typically, you won’t have this therapy unless antidepressant medications such as selective serotonin reuptake inhibitors aren’t working or you can’t take them for other health reasons.